-Our unauthorised absence procedures - If the absence has not been authorised by the school and an absence occurs, where the child's total unauthorised absences amounts to 10 or more sessions (5 school days), continuous or aggregated within the previous six months within the current academic year (including the most recent unauthorised absence), we are expected to notify the Education Welfare Service.

-Our children missing education procedures - We will follow our procedures for unauthorised absence and for dealing with children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of going missing in future.
+- Our unauthorised absence procedures If the absence has not been authorised by the school and an absence occurs, where the child's total unauthorised absences amounts to 10 or more sessions (5 school days), continuous or aggregated within the previous six months within the current academic year (including the most recent unauthorised absence), we are expected to notify the Education Welfare Service. - Our children missing education procedures we will follow our procedures for unauthorised absence and for dealing with children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of going missing in future.
 This includes informing the local authority if a child leaves the school without a new school being named.

-The reasons why a child is missing education and what you can do next.
+2. Reasons why a child is missing education

-A child missing education is:
+A child who is missing education is:

-- between the compulsory school age of 5 to 16 years old - not registered on a school register - not attending an alternate education provision - not being electively home educated (EHE)
+- Between the compulsory school age of 5 to 16 years old - Not registered on a school register - Not attending an alternate education provision - Not being electively home educated (EHE)